 After every municipal election, once the full Board is in place, SUMA creates a strategic plan for the term.
 It is our guiding star, setting the priorities for our work on behalf of members and within the Association.
 The strategic plan is a critical part of SUMA’s governance.
 This high-level view of our work helps us be sure we are moving in the right direction.

-In the 2017-21 Strategic Plan, we reiterated our core functions, tweaked our mission, vision and values, and set out five strategic priorities.
-This plan was crafted in close consultation with our board and senior management, and we are excited to share it with members.
+In the 2021-25 Strategic Plan, we reiterated our core functions, tweaked our mission, vision and values, and set out five strategic priorities.

 Bylaws and Governance